 - gynaecological problems and surrogacy

-- psychiatric problems including obsessional compulsive disorder, depression and anxiety including failures / errors in diagnosis.
+She has a special interest in psychiatric problems including obsessional compulsive disorder, depression and anxiety in themselves and in connection with failures / errors in diagnosis.

-She has dealt with a wide variety of special social issues most particularly claimants with special educational and behavioural problems, and also including accommodation in Gibraltar (arising out of a birth injury case), capacity and mental health.
+She has dealt with a wide variety of special social issues most particularly claimants with special educational and behavioural problems, and addiction, mental health and capacity.
+She has experience of accommodation issues in the UK and in Gibraltar.

-- K v Nottingham University Hospitals Trust – Claimant a child victim of birth injury, with dystonic athetoid cerebral palsy.
-Liability compromised shortly pre-trial.
-Issues on care, residence, accommodation and education.
+- K v Nottingham University Hospitals Trust.
+Claimant a child victim of birth injury, with dystonic athetoid cerebral palsy.
+Liability (involving questions of disputed fact, missing documentation, and timings) compromised shortly pre-trial.
+Issues thereafter on care, residence, accommodation and education; and on aspects of calculation of heads of loss in claim settled for percentage of total liability.

-- Parkinson v St James Hospital Trust – CA: 2002 QB 266, clinical negligence leading case: damages recoverable by mother of disabled child born after negligent sterilization / genetic advice.
+- Parkinson v St James etc. Hospital Trust (CA: 2002 QB 266, clinical negligence leading case: damages recoverable by mother of disabled child born after negligent sterilisation/ genetic advice)

 She has advised on rights, duties and liability in connection with mining, minerals and subsidence.

-Enforcement appeal public enquiry into alleged EPA authorization contravention: this was successfully compromised with the local authority on eve of full enquiry.
+Enforcement appeal public enquiry into alleged EPA authorization contravention: this was successfully compromised with the local authority on the eve of a full enquiry.

 She represented an industrial estate tenant in proceedings arising out of alleged discharge of oil and waste and resulting contamination: issues of permeability of soils, surface water flows, migration and drainage systems; watercourse; oil and diesel; obligations under lease.
 The case was successfully settled by mediation.